Miszamm/ms-ktm/README.md

 - As a user, I want process of adding, editing, updating  and deleting to be as easy as possible.

 <h2>App Owner Goals</h2>

+- To have abililty to add, update, delete categories

 - To have an appealing website to connect people with interest to KTM Bikes, where users can buy and sell their bikes.